Skip to main content

 • Any other relevant factors

-In exceptional circumstances, including where other compensation may be inadequate, VCAT may order the park or caravan owner to pay compensation for distress or disappointment, not just for inconvenience.
+In exceptional circumstances, and if you and the park or caravan owner cannot reach an agreement at Rental Dispute Resolution Victoria (RDRV), VCAT may order the park or caravan owner to pay compensation for distress or disappointment, not just for inconvenience.
 This is different from personal injury and applies to issues relating to your home that affect your state of mind.
 For example, the distress caused by having your caravan door off its hinges for several weeks after you reported the issue.

 If you want to find out if you can claim compensation for distress or disappointment, this page says where you can get help.